100-year-old WWII Vet Takes Life in Stride

 Although he stopped playing golf in the early 2000s, he was an avid bowler until four years ago following a bad fall.
 "He was an excellent bowler," said daughter Joan adding that her father enjoyed his life.
 "My dad always had a good outlook on life and I think that's why he's still with us today."

 Because each generation of veterans face unique health issues, Angelic Health is part of the We Honor Veterans initiative of the Department of Veteran Affairs.
-This program improves the care military veterans receive from hospice and palliative care providers and seeks to ensure that the men and women who have served our country get the care and services need and deserve.
+This program improves the care military veterans receive from hospice and palliative care providers and seeks to ensure that the men and women who have served our country get the care and services they need and deserve.

 Angelic Health's Vet-to-Vet Volunteer Program matches its hospice patients who are military veterans with volunteers who have also served in the armed forces.
 "We find that veterans have a unique bond," explained Margie Barham, director of public relations and giving for Angelic Health.
 "Their experiences, training and deployments connects them in a special way.
 Both volunteer and patient benefit from conversations and reminiscing.
 We have many patients like Mr. Weber who would enjoy sharing their stories with a fellow vet."